tontosirikul/tontosirikul/README.md

 ### Hi there 👋

-I'm Jake, a robotics and AI graduate and MSc Software Development student at the University of Glasgow
+I'm Jake (He/Him), a robotics and AI graduate and MSc Software Development student at the University of Glasgow

 - 🌱 I’m currently learning data structures and algorithms.
 - 👯 I’m looking to collaborate on building education technology.